 Idaho Power completed a Variable Energy Resource (VER) Integration Analysis in 2018, focused on wind, and a Solar Integration Study in 2016.
-The company is revisiting these studies in 2020.
+The company revisited these studies in 2020 and will share the results as part of the 2021 Integrated Resource Plan process and filing.
 Idaho Power will continue to update these studies as necessary.

 The objective of VER integration studies is to assess how operations of dispatchable generating resources must be modified to integrate increasing levels of variable energy while ensuring the reliable delivery of electrical power.

 Idaho Power considers the assessment of costs and benefits associated with variable energy resources an important part of efforts to ensure the price it pays for energy is fair to generators and customers alike.
 The estimation of these integration costs is used by the company to inform other planning and cost assessments including:

 - Integrated Resource Plan – Integration costs provide a comparative evaluation of variable generation resources to other resource option

 - Qualifying Facilities defined under the Public Utility Regulatory Policies Act of 1978

 Use the links below to view materials and information related to the latest variable energy resource studies.